Could Endocrine Disruptors Like BPA Be Disrupting Your Fertility?

 Scientists are currently studying how and why these chemicals cause health problems.
 Some of the research is controversial.
 For example, some scientific studies show that phytoestrogens (plant estrogens found in soy products and other familiar foods) are harmful to your health.
-Other researchers have found more positive effects from phytoestrogens, and recommend their consumption.
+Other researchers have found more positive effects from phytoestrogens and recommend them in small doses.
 Less controversial, however, are studies showing negative health effects from DES, DDT, and PCB.
 These chemicals have since been banned in the U.S. Research is still ongoing, but studies link endocrine disruptors to the following illnesses and fertility problems:

 - Autoimmune, immune, and neurodegenerative diseases

 - Early menopause and early puberty in girls

 - Female infertility